Prostate Cancer

-For people trying to figure out how to deal with their prostate cancer, there is a new piece of evidence which will add to the debate.
+For people trying to figure out how to deal with their prostate cancer, there is a new piece of evidence that will add to the debate.

 For one in 10 men with prostate cancer, their disease has become locally advanced and spread beyond the prostate but not metastasized.
-While men whose cancer is confined to the prostate have a survival rate that approaches 100%, the survival rate drops down significantly to 10 to 40% for men with locally advanced.
+While men whose cancer is confined to the prostate have a survival rate that approaches 100%, the survival rate drops down significantly for men with locally advanced.
+Almost 10-40% of such men will die within 5 years of diagnosis.
 So these men need treatment.
-Unfortunately there is no agreement on which is the most effective treatment.
+Unfortunately, there is no agreement on which is the most effective treatment.
 Choices include:

 - Surgery